Updates

 And a new document describing variations in Murday clocks and a survey.
 Please consider submitting details of Murday clocks in your collection as we try to explore variations in design.

-Information on clocks in the ‘unknown maker’ folder: Number 16 is a Favag slave, no. 11 has been removed, a mechanical clock by Vincenti et Cie.
-Number 14 is thought to be early Siemens and Halske, comments invited.
-Two further examples of no. 19 are stamped S.T.
-No maker yet known but these seem to be timeswitches.
+‘unknown makers’ Number 16 is a Favag slave, no. 11 has been removed, a mechanical clock by Vincenti et Cie.
+Number 14 is thought to be early Siemens and Halske

 A Diehl insertion movement disassembled and video